 There are three main methods of overmolding

-1. Transfer overmolding is a robotic procedure in which substrate parts are mechanically removed from one mold and placed into another, larger mold.
+1. Transfer overmolding is a robotic procedure in which substrate parts are mechanically removed from one mold and placed into another larger mold.
 The overmold material is injected to fill the empty spaces in the second mold, typically when the next substrate is produced in the first mold.

-2. Rotary overmolding is another robotic process in which the mold itself is moved from one injection station to another to allow injection of the substrate and overmolding material.
+2. Rotary overmolding is another robotic process in which the mold is moved from one injection station to another to allow injection of the substrate and overmolding material.

 Comparing overmolding methods

-While manual placement of substrates into secondary molds is slower than robotics, it can often be accomplished faster and at significantly lower cost for low- to mid-volume parts.
+While the manual placement of substrates into secondary molds is slower than robotics, it can often be accomplished faster and at a significantly lower cost for low- to mid-volume parts.
 The biggest challenge in overmolding is the reduction of chemical bonding between the overmolding material and the cooled substrate.
 To maximize adhesion, the substrate must be handled carefully to prevent contamination of surfaces that could affect adhesion.
 In addition, proper material selection can also help ensure good bonding in pick-up applications.